 In that same vein, I’ve always believed that the inner person is reflected in his or her description of their world.
 Not all, perhaps, but more than a curriculum vitae will ever tell me.

 My home is Florida.
 It’s who I am.
 But my Florida isn’t tied tightly together by six-lane ribbons of asphalt or littered with strutting, pastel, multi-million-dollar beach sandcastles.
 It’s a Florida of scrub palms and sand spurs, of cool December beach breezes, forty-minute four o’clock August thunderstorms, and sultry, honeysuckle-scented summer nights.
 And when I say Florida I mean all of it.
 I’ve lived in every corner of my prickly paradise, from the rusty buckle of the bible belt in the northeast corner to a stone’s throw from Ft.
 Lauderdale’s Slip F-18, from Gainesville’s live oaks dripping with Spanish moss to walking distance from where the road ended for Jack Kerouac.
-I’ve watched the sun rise over the Atlantic and drop into the Gulf on the same day, walked the heat-shimmered backroads, raced motorcycles across the Everglades under a full April moon, and awoke bleary-eyed and cotton-mouthed on Key West’s Duval Street more than once.
+I’ve watched the sun rise over the Atlantic and drop into the Gulf of Mexico on the same day, walked the heat-shimmered backroads, raced motorcycles across the Everglades under a full April moon, and awoke bleary-eyed and cotton-mouthed on Key West’s Duval Street more than once.

 Along the way I’ve met good people and said good-by to some bad ones, made a few friends and, I hope, not hurt anyone too badly.
 Over the decades, Florida’s changed under my vagabond shoes but my restless quest for the perfection of the next butterfly wing continues.
-When I get old enough, I want smile lines deep enough to hold all my memories and when I’ve run far enough and I’m done skinning my knees, I want my ashes to feed the mangroves and orchids.
+When I get old enough, I want smile lines deep enough to hold all my memories and when I’ve finally run far enough and I’m done falling and skinning my knees, I want my ashes to feed the mangroves and orchids.

 That’s who I am.